adhuliya/knots/compilers/phases.md

 Phases of Clang/LLVM Compiler
 ====================
-(Using LLVM version 9.0.0)
+(Clang/LLVM version 9.0.0)

 The phases of compilers and how to view them using Clang/LLVM.
 We assume C++ source files are being compiled (hence the `.cc` extension).

+This page give a broad outline of the phases.
+More details are covered in separate pages which are linked here as soon as they are created.

-A typical compiler has the following phases,
+The Clang/LLVM compiler has the following phases,
 0. Lexical Analysis
 1. Pre-processing
 2. Lexical Analysis
 3. Parsing & AST Generation
 4. AST Analysis and Transformation (A&T)
-5. Intermediate Representation (IR) Generation
+5. Intermediate Representation (IR) Generation (LLVM IR)
-6. IR A&T (Multiple Steps)
+6. IR A&T
-7. IR Lowering & A&T
+7. IR Lowering & A&T      (SelectionDAG,...)
-8. Machine Code Representation & A&T
+8. Machine Code Representation & A&T (MLIR)
 9. Assembly/Object code generation

 A&T may involve hundreds of phases of analysis followed by transformation.

-## Practically looking at phases
+## Practically look at the phase outputs
+Input program `test.cc`,

     // test.cc
     #define VAL 10